 Disclaimer: This information is current to March 23, 2020.
 Tax legislation, interpretations, and administrative positions change constantly; therefore, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.

 The information contained in this document is of a general nature.
 It is not intended to address the circumstances of any particular individual or entity.
-No one should act on such information without seeking appropriate professional advice after conducting a thorough examination of the particular situation.
+No one should act on such information without seeking appropriate professional advice

 Bilal Kathrada, CPA, CA, is a partner at Clearline Chartered Professional Accountants specializing in income tax and succession planning for Canadian owner-managed businesses in various industries.
 Bilal is a member of the CPABC Taxation Forum and is CPABC’s media expert on RRSPs and income tax filings.
 Visit our personal finance section for more tax-related tips.